PRAVSEN/Log-Classification_for_Proactive-Platform-Monitoring/README.md

 ## ⚖️ Scaling & KDE Visualization

+## ⚖️ Scaling & KDE Visualization – Data Normalization & Distribution Analysis

+Scaling and Kernel Density Estimation (KDE) visualization are essential steps in understanding the distribution of log data and preparing it for machine learning models.

+### 🎯 Objective

+- **Normalize Feature Ranges**
+  Apply scaling techniques (e.g., Min-Max, StandardScaler) to ensure consistent feature ranges, which improves model convergence and performance.

+- **Reveal Data Distribution**
+  Use KDE plots to visualize the probability density of numerical features, helping identify skewness, multimodal patterns, and outliers.

+- **Support Feature Selection**
+  KDE visualizations highlight which features have meaningful variation and which may be redundant or noisy.

+- **Enhance Clustering & Classification**
+  Scaled and well-understood features lead to more accurate clustering and classification results by reducing bias and improving separation.

+- **Detect Anomalies**
+  KDE plots can expose unusual spikes or dips in feature distributions that may indicate system anomalies or logging irregularities.

 ### ✅ Scaling Best Practices
 - Label encoding applied only to target variable
 - Train-test split performed before scaling